semaphoreci/docs/docs/ci-cd-environment/docker-authentication.md

 ### Running jobs inside a Docker image
-When you're using Docker image as your pipeline CI/CD environment make sure to attach the `docker-hub` secret to your agent's properties to pull the images:
+When you're using Docker image as your pipeline CI/CD environment, make sure to attach the `docker-hub` secret to your agent's properties to pull the images:
 ```bash
 agent:
   machine: